Due to this winter’s bad weather, this ‘MAP for Glasgow Film Festival’ event was rescheduled.

-This year’s MAP presentation for Crossing the Line, Glasgow Film Festival 2018, is curated by Tiffany Boyle and explores dance film and artist moving image alongside ideas of movement, notation and choreography.
+Curated by Tiffany Boyle, the selection explores dance film and artist moving image alongside ideas of movement, notation and choreography.

 Aideen Doran (b.
 1984, Lurgan, Northern Ireland) lives and works Glasgow.
 Her practice traverses moving image, sound, installation and writing.
 She primarily works with found materials absorbing, annotating and transforming.
 In 2017, she produced an online commission for Transmission Gallery, and undertook a CCA Glasgow Creative Lab Residency.
 She was shortlisted for the 2018 Margaret Tait Award.